yusufbtanriverdi/breakhis-classification/README.md

 - We may seperately look into magnification factors classification.
 See Table 2 in [1]

+- We can try with lighter DL models for prior results or train with smaller images.

 ## TODO List

+- See issues for details.
 - List of preprocessing methods.
-- List feature extraction methods listed in [1] and find approriate libraries with some examples.
-We may need to reproduce them.
+- ~~List feature extraction methods listed in [1] and find approriate libraries with some examples.
+We may need to reproduce them.~~
 - List machine learning baseline models that we will have to use.
-These are mentioned in slides as:
+These are mentioned in slides and in issues.
-    - Dynamic selection of classifiers,
-    - SVM
-    - RF
-    - Ensemble across magnification factors
-    - Rejection scheme.
-- List deep learning models that we will have to use.
+- ~~List deep learning models that we will have to use.
 RetinaNet requires box annotations.
-We do not have that.
-But we may still use Focal Loss or Pyramid Net which is useful in imbalanced datasets.
+We do not have that.But we may still use Focal Loss or Pyramid Net which is useful in imbalanced datasets.~~
-- Capsulate these methods in this repository.
-- Then we will start processing images.
+- Then we will start processing images (train, test, eval, feature extraction, etc.)
 - List metric methods that we can use.
 - Visualization applications.